 Welcome to the Food Services Department.
 On these pages you will find lunch menus and other information about our school lunch program.

 The District 71 Food Service Program is part of the federal government’s National School Lunch Program.
 By following the guidelines of this program, we are able to provide meals to all children, including providing assistance to low-income families through the free/reduced breakfast/lunch program.
-This further promotes the philosophy of "no child left behind."
+This helps promote the philosophy of "no child left behind."
 We strive to treat all children equally by providing nutritious meals to all students.
-The NSLP has regulations we must follow in all aspects of our operation, including following the USDA dietary guidelines for Americans.
+We must follow NSLP regulations in all aspects of our operation, including following the USDA dietary guidelines for Americans.
 The guidelines our program must follow for lunch are as follows:

 - Milk: 8 fl. oz.
 (1 cup)